-31. Click + Add Technical Assistance Request to open the Technical Assistance Funding Request Form.
+- 30. Click Add Technical Assistance Funding Request Form. - 31.
+Fill out all fields in the Technical Assistance Request Form.

 - a.
 Activity Type Select between Enhancement TA and Partner Implementation TA.
 For a definition of these assistance types please see Appendix B. - b.
 State Select the state from the dropdown where the work will be performed.
 A separate line is needed for each state for each technical assistance type. - c.
-Deliverable Type This column will be auto-populated based on the contract type entered in the first column.
+Amount Enter the total funding request for this activity type, - d.
+Deliverable Type This column will be auto-populated based on the contract type entered in the first column. - e.
+Description (formerly Relationship to project objectives and contributions) Briefly describe what type of practices or activities are expected in this deliverable.